 Is it because of the fact that a new one got released recently or is about to be released?
 If so, in my opinion, it is not worth it.
 Especially if there is a slight difference there is from your current phone to the latest phone.
 If you have last year’s phone and you want this year’s phone.
 I would say it is definitely not worth it.
 The new phone probably has a slightly better camera, and maybe a sleeker system and look for a few extra hundred dollars.
 These little changes don’t seem worth those extra hundred dollars.

 Is your screen cracked?
 Depending on how it is cracked and how old the phone is maybe it can be repaired.
 Personally, if the phone is more than two models old then it is not worth fixing it.
 If you deem your phone not worth fixing then also depending on how cracked the screen so you can just get either plastic or tempered glass screen protector and place it on top.
 I know it sounds weird to get a screen protector after the screen is cracked but hear me out.
 So if the screen is cracked and a drop of water or any other liquid hits the screen, the chance of ruining your phone is even higher.
 A plastic or tempered glass screen protector can help reduce that chance, especially if it is not going to get fixed.
 Better late than never.

 There are so many questions to consider whether or not you really need a new phone.
-If I were to address all them then we would be here for a while.
+If I were to address all of them then we would be here for a while.
 Here is a short list of other questions that pop into my mind just right now but I am sure if you had a long hard think about it you would find more questions:

 - Is your phone lagging or freezing?

-- What is the Camera Quality?
+- What is Camera Quality like?

 - What is the phone storage?
 Are you finding your self ’emptying’ your phone a lot